Open Observatory Every Wednesday Night

 Telescopes and accessories include an Orion Starblast 4.5″ telescope with zoom eyepiece, red flashlight, planisphere (night sky map), observers guide, moon map, and manuals.
 The telescopes are easy to use, robust, and are modified to make them more durable and patron friendly.
 MMMAA members have provided hands-on training for library staff to ensure they are comfortable with the telescope and are able to answer basic patron questions.
 Reminder: NEVER look at the sun with a telescope unless you have a special solar filter and have had instruction on its use.

-Currently, telescopes are available at Kennedy Free Library, Falconer Public Library, Randolph Library, and the Myers Memorial Library in Frewsburg.
-A telescope for the Warren Public Library is under construction.
+Currently, telescopes are available at Kennedy Free Library, Falconer Public Library, Randolph Library, Myers Memorial Library in Frewsburg, and the Warren Public Library.

 Visitors Welcome!